 a.
 Described below are the support services the district will provide for individuals who are eligible under the TANF Services 200% of poverty eligibility guidelines.
 These services can be provided as long as funding is available (FFFS, etc.):

-Services listed in the supportive services attachment are provided to TANF, SNAP and 200% eligible individuals.
+Services listed in the attached Supportive Services Desk Guide are provided to TANF, SNAP and 200% eligible individuals.

 8. Conciliation, Sanction and Dispute Resolution Procedures

 8.1 Conciliation